advanced-js/syllabus/README.md

 ### Class 1

 1. Introduction
-    * Introduce the significance of discrete mathematics in engineering and the current information society.
+    * Introduce discrete mathematics and its significance in engineering and the current information society.
     * Everyone introduce themselves
         * Name
         * What you "do"